ssproessig/tinkerpop-rest/README.md

 - parsing a railML 3.1 file to a TinkerGraph
 - and providing a REST API to query the graph again.

+## API provided
+### Infrastructure/Topology
+- `GET  /infrastructure/topology/networks`  to get all networks and their levels; use optional request parameter `withResources` to see connected `networkResources` as well
+- `GET  /infrastructure/topology/net-elements`  to get all `netElements`
+- `GET  /infrastructure/topology/net-element-path`  to find all possible paths in the graph between `fromNetElement` and `toNetElement`

+### Infrastructure/Functional Infrastructure
+- `GET /infrastructure/functional-infrastructure/switches`  to get all switches

 ## Hints
 ### railML 3.1 used
 You can use the environment variable `RAILML_TO_LOAD` to point the application to a local resource using `file:///...` schema.